bioimagesuiteweb/bisweb-manual/docs/CommandLineTools.md

 ### Introduction

-In addition to [web-based applications](https://bioimagesuiteweb.github.io/webapp/) and desktop applications, BioImage Suite Web modules can also be accessed as command line applications.
+In addition to [web-based applications](https://bioimagesuiteweb.github.io/webapp/) and desktop applications, BioImage Suite Web modules can be accessed as command line applications.
 This is useful for batch-style processing.
 You may download the command line tools from [our download webpage](http://bisweb.yale.edu/binaries/binaries.html).
 The download is a single multiplatform package (works on MacOS, MS-Windows and Ubuntu Linux).
-The only dependency is Node.js vs 8.x (i.e. the latest version of version 8) which can be obtained from [the Node.js download site](https://nodejs.org/en/).
+The only dependency is Node.js vs 8.x (i.e. the latest version of version 8) which can be found on [the Node.js download site](https://nodejs.org/en/).

-_Note:_ A modern web browser consists of (roughly speaking) two parts: (i) the web page rendering engine and (ii) the JavaScript engine.
-Node.js is based on V8, the JavaScript engine that is part of Google Chrome.
-The command line tools in BioImage Suite Web share the JavaScript code that the same tools use in web applications other than for small changes to allow for File I/O.
+_Note:_ Roughly speaking, a modern web browser consists of two parts: (i) the web page rendering engine and (ii) the JavaScript engine.
+Node.js is based on [V8](https://developers.google.com/v8/), the JavaScript engine in Google Chrome.

 ### Installing

 There is very little needed.
-First download the compressed file and extract it in some directory.
-On Unix this might be /usr/local/bisweb but really any directory will work.
-As with all tools of a "Unix-y" heritage, it is best to not use folder names with spaces in them.
+First, download the compressed file and extract it to a folder of your choice.
+On Unix this might be `/usr/local/bisweb` but any directory will work.
+As with all tools of a Unix-y heritage, it is best to not use folder names with spaces in them.

 Once the files are uncrompressed, a quick `ls` inside the folder will reveal the following contents.

     bin  LICENSE        setpaths.bat  setpaths.sh
     lib  README_js.txt  setpaths.csh  winbin

 The actual tools are in the `lib` directory and consist of the JavaScript bundle file `bisweb.js` and the Web-Assembly library `libbiswasm.wasm`.
-These two files are technically all you need.
-The rest of the files are there to simplify calling these.
+These two files are technically all you need: the rest of the files are there to simplify calling these.

 ### Using on Unix/MacOS